zig-republic/zig-republic/republic-bylaws.rst

 Due to the unique nature of the Senate's meeting on Discord, a traditional methods of voting, such as *viva voce* is undesireable.
 Instead the Senate shall vote on all main motions by way of Yeas and Nays by responding to a vote called by the Chancellor or Vice-Chancellor in the `#senate`_ channel.
 Each Senator shall be granted 24 hours to cast a vote either in the affirmative (Aye or Yea) or negative (No or Nay), after which the Chancellor shall announce the results.
-Subsidiary motions, for example a motion to postpone or table, shall be voted upon by way of :+1: and :-1: reactions to the motion as it appears in the `#senate`_ channel.
+Subsidiary motions, for example a motion to postpone or table, shall be voted upon by way of ``:+1:`` and ``:-1:`` reactions to the motion as it appears in the `#senate`_ channel.
-Votes on subsidiary motions shall be taken immediately and without delay.
+Votes on subsidiary motions shall be taken immediately and without delay and shall last no more than 15 minutes.

 Voting Standards
 ----------------